Brain-Train-Consultancy-services-LLP/collaboration-board/README.md

 - Team Lead GitHub ID
 - Applied Smart Intern present: Yes / No

-This provides visibility only.
+This registration provides visibility only.
-No approval or control is exercised.
+No approval, control, or ranking is exercised.

 ---

-## Standard README Format (Must Be Used)
+## Standard README Format (Mandatory)

 Each project repository must include a `README.md` file using the format below.

 # Project Name

 ## Problem Statement
-Describe in simple words what problem this project is trying to solve.
+Describe the problem the project aims to address.

 ## Why This Problem Matters
-Explain the real-world impact of this problem and why it is important.
+Explain the real-world relevance and impact.

 ## Team Members
 - Name 1